 Approach: Provide services and housing that allow clients to overcome obstacles to housing placement, including increasing income and achieving self-sufficiency.

 Goal: To shelter currently homeless men while they recuperate from physical illness or injury rather than discharging them to traditional emergency housing facilities or the streets.

 Transitions is collaborating with a number of different local service providers to work both on-site and off in order to meet the needs of the clients.
-These organizations provide many services, including assistance to those homeless individuals with mental illnesses and addictions, those who are veterans and those who need help obtaining housing.
+These organizations provide many services including assistance to homeless individuals with mental illnesses, addictions, and those who are veterans.

 SUBSTANCE ABUSE TREATMENT

 Goal: Maximize the opportunities for clients to recover from addiction by providing a wide range of on-site substance use disorder screening and treatment services that are fully integrated in program components from outreach to housing.

 Goal: Provide nutritious meals to those who are participating in center programs.

 Approach: The center will provide meals to residents (three/day including light breakfast, light lunch or bag lunches for those who are working).
 A light, on-site lunch will be provided to those who are participating in the day center program.